coding-dojo-suresnes/remote-work-app/README.md

 - 2024-10-15: Finish route GET /users/:id
   - check user existence before savePresence
   - list all users
+  - add Middleware to catch errors in server.ts

 ## Next steps

+- Add login / user base (auth0 or alternative, SSO mandatory)
+- Add database (search a {db}-memory-server for testing)
 - Cleanup test files
-- Handle uncaught errors
+- Improve middleware to handle known errors
 - Return Promises in repositories
+- Migrate to expressjs 5
 - User can set a presence only for an half-day (AM / PM)
-- Add database (search a {db}-memory-server for testing)
-- Add login / user base (auth0 or alternative, SSO mandatory)
 - unset a user presence
 - get a week presence for one user
 - add a location to the office presence
 - manage locations (desk, floor, building, office address)
-- add Middleware to catch errors in server.ts
 - allow pagination on list all users